Tips & Tricks

 You will be asked to answer two questions, with the focus on your interest in commercial law and Russell McVeagh, your values, your achievements, and any challenges to date.

-What does the online testing involve?
+What does the online exercise involve?

-You will complete two tests.
+You will complete two parts.
 The first measures your ability to reach logical conclusions based on your analysis of abstract information.
 The second is an interactive game that assesses attributes and competencies that are critical to success at Russell McVeagh.

 How do I complete the assessment?

 When your application is shortlisted for assessment, you will receive an email from us confirming it, followed by two emails from our assessment providers with detailed instructions.
-Video interviews are hosted on Vieple, a video interview platform, and online testing is facilitated by Propel.
+Video interviews are hosted on Vieple, a video interview platform, and online testing is facilitated by Criteria.

 How do I prepare for the assessment?